Kvieta1990/Kvieta1990.github.io/_posts/2024-01-13-dockerize_addie.md

     ```

     to see all the existing images on our host machine and we can identify the associated
-    image ID with the `flask_addie` image.
+    image ID with the `flask_addie_n` image.

     > For security purpose, the remote docker repository is made private.
 To contribute to the repo,
     please get in touch with <a href="mailto:zyroc1990@gmail.com">Yuanpeng<a> to request access.

-# Development

-Following the procedures above, we now have the docker image to start with.
-For further development,
-we need a) new codes, b) local testing, c) making new docker image, and d) deployment.
-In this section,
-we will focus the local testing, assuming that we have put in our new codes.
-The source codes for ADDIE
-is hosted on ORNL gitlab server, [https://code.ornl.gov/general/tsitc](https://code.ornl.gov/general/tsitc).
-The `master` branch corresponds to the current deployed production version.
-The `docker` branch is specifically
-for the the docker version of the service, as the GSASII installation location is different in the docker image
-and the server where the current service is deployed.
-The `docker_dev` branch is for the development and testing
-of the docker version.
-Here follows are given the detailed steps to do the local testing,

-1. Commit and push the new codes to be tested to the `docker_dev` branch.

-    > The source code is also protected, so, to contribute, get in touch with <a href="mailto:zyroc1990@gmail.com">Yuanpeng<a>.

-2. Pull the docker image, check local images and run the image as a container interactively,

-    ```bash
-    docker pull apw247/flask_addie:latest
-    docker images
-    docker run -i -t apw247/flask_addie bash
-    ```

-3. Within the docker container, change directory to the source code repo of ADDIE, pull the codes and exit the container,

-    ```bash
-    cd /tsitc
-    git checkout docker_dev
-    git pull
-    exit
-    ```

-    > There should be a better way to build the docker image to include such steps in the startup running script.
-But
-    I will stay with the slightly tedious steps here, which is actually not too tedious.

-    > To prevent the popup request for username and the token any time when running the git push or pull command, we could
-    run the following command (before running `git push` or `git pull`) to remember the passcode for git,

-    ```bash
-    git config --global credential.helper store
-    ```

-4. Check the running container, identify the one we were just working with, and commit the container to a new image,

-    ```bash
-    docker commit [CONTAINER_ID] flask_addie
-    ```
-5. On the local machine, change directory to the `tsitc` repo and further into the `docker` directory inside the repo --
-clone the source repo if not yet cloned.

-6. Follow the steps 13-15 in previous section to build the new image and run the service locally for testing.

 # Deployment

-1. For deployment, the initial steps are quite similar to the development procedures as detailed in the `Development` section above.
-The only difference is that we need to check out the `master` branch instead of the `docker_dev` one.
-After all the initial steps,
-we need to push the new docker image to Docker Hub, following the instruction as presented in step-18 in the first section.

-2. Finally, on the remote VPS, we need to run,
+1. First, log in the remote VPS and run,

     ```bash
-    docker run -p 5000:5000 -d flask_addie
+    docker run --privileged -v /home/cloud/.ssh:/root/.ssh/keys -p 5000:5000 -d apw247/flask_addie_n
     ```

     to start up the server and then we can configure `nginx` to redirect the traffic on the port 443 to the local 5000 port.

-3. The ADDIE service is hosted on an ORNL research cloud instance -- this is the ORNL internal cloud computation resource.
+2. The ADDIE service is hosted on an ORNL research cloud instance -- this is the ORNL internal cloud computation resource.
 For security concerns, ORNL needs to perform systematic scanning over the server and the ADDIE service.
 On the system side, those vulnerabilities can be easily patched according to the instructions provided by the cyber security team.
 On the `nginx` side, we need to add specific headers for mitigating the potential vulnerabilities and it turns out that not only we need to patch for the `nginx` configuration, but also we need to add in some security header into the Flask app.
 Here is the saved `nginx` configuration, [Click Me](https://pf.iris-home.net/yuanpeng/4b777e0fd8df413babd544f05fac427f/raw/HEAD/nginx.conf), and here is the chunk of codes in the Flask app,

     ```python
     # Define a function to set X-Frame-Options header